thamnt25/weather-app/README.md

 - `npm run dev` starts the Vite dev server
 - `npm run build` creates a production build
 - `npm run preview` previews the production build locally
-- `npm run lint` runs ESLint

 ## Data Sources

 ### Weather Data

-Weather data comes from [Open-Meteo](https://open-meteo.com/).
-No API key is required for forecast requests used by this app.
+Weather data comes from the Open-Meteo forecast API.
+No API key is required for the forecast requests used by this app.

 ### Location Search